What is Service Level Auditing?

 Auditing is a commonly appearing requirement in many enterprise business applications, and it is an ordinary middleware issue that need to be solved in a non-intrusive way.
 Spring Framework and Hibernate together provide a nice infrastructure for us to implement such a requirement in generic and reusable fashion.
 As a result, developers are only in charge of implementing an interface for entities that need auditing, and pointing start of auditing at service level on it.

-You can find source code of service level auditing with a simple example herelinkext7.gif?.
+You can find source code of service level auditing with a simple example here.
 There might be slight differences between sequence diagrams and actual executing code, as I had reshaped code after writing this article.
 Anyway, you shouldn’t have a great difficulty in using service level auditing in your project.